Ruby, New York: 2020 census

 As of the 2020 census, the population was 918.
 The racial makeup of the town was 87.69% White, 2.07% Black or African American, 0.00% Native American, 1.42% Asian, 0.00% Pacific Islander, 2.40% from other races, and 6.43% from two or more races.
 Hispanic or Latino of any race were 6.43% of the population.

+Education

+The school district for most of the CDP is Kingston City School District.
+A portion of the CDP is in Saugerties Central School District.
+The comprehensive high school of the Kingston City district is Kingston High School.
+The comprehensive high school of the Saugerties district is Saugerties High School.